w5xd/PacketThermometer/README.md

 the circuit as in REV5 and earlier.
 Install a jumper in the holes provided at D12.
 (REV06 of the PCB was a failed attempt to extend battery life using an external gate to detect the decaying RC voltage crossing toward zero.
 The gate worked no better than the Atmega328 input.)

+Another alternative at build time would be to omit the charge pump components: R10, C10, Q10, D10, D11 and Q11.
+The result will be the time delay of R11/C11 discharging from one diode drop below Vdd (D12) down to Q12's gate threshold below Vdd.
+LTSpice predicts that time to be about 9 seconds, but the actual interval depends strongly on exactly what the diode drop and the gate threshold happen to be for the components as installed.
+The charge pump makes the delay far longer (43 seconds if charged C10 is dumped only once) and more predictable.

 PCB assembly